Matyn, Marian

 CMU online teaching experience certificate, 2018.

-Professor Matyn is interested in everything archival and the stories of people in Michigan, US, and Indigenous history, especially the experiences of women, minorities, and the marginalized.
+Professor Matyn is interested in everything archival and the stories of people in Michigan, US, and Indigenous history, especially the experiences of women, including circus women.
 Her thesis was titled “Performing into a New Reality: Michigan Female Equestrians and Fliers and their Impact on Women’s Gender Roles and Behaviors.”
-She also collects and researches the Michigan PBB disaster, working with donors who were personally impacted by the event.
-The practical application of diversity, equity and inclusion principles to archives and the archival profession including paid internships, accessible professional conferences and master’s degrees, and reparative cataloging projects also number among her research interests.
+She also collaborates with members of the Michigan PBB Community and collects, processes, and describes their collections.

 Michigan Archival Association